-One of the most appropriate ways of the understanding junior company is through its shareholding pattern, which shows the sources of capital for its operational activities.
-Below image shows the major shareholding of Atalaya Mining PLC as at 16 September 2019:
+One of the most appropriate ways of understanding a junior company is through its shareholding pattern, which shows the sources of capital for its operational activities.
+The below image shows the significant shareholding of Atalaya Mining PLC as of Sept 16, 2019:

 - Urion Holdings (Malta) Ltd (“Trafigura”): This is a wholly-owned indirect subsidiary of one of the market leaders in the global commodity trading industry, Trafigura, and one of its core operations is to acquire a shareholding in various commodity exploration companies, such as Atalya Mining PLC

 - Yanggu Xiangguang Copper Co.
 Ltd (‘XGC’): This is a wholly-owned direct subsidiary of XGC, which is one of the largest copper processing and refining companies based out of Shandong, China.

 - Liberty Metals & Mining Holdings LLC (“Liberty”): This is based out of Boston, the U.S., and is a subsidiary to Liberty Mutual Insurance (LMM), which is an insurance company that invests in various sectors to be able to fulfill the insurance payouts to its policy-owners.

 - Orion Mine Finance (Master) Fund I LP (‘Orion’): This is a fund of Orion Resource partners, which an investment management firm in the alternative investment domain with an AUM of approx. $6 billion